Aug 2, 2020: 18th Sunday in Ordinary Time (A)

 and they picked up the fragments left over — twelve wicker baskets full.

-The twelve baskets and twelve apostles represent the twelve tribes of Israel.
-There is enough left over for everyone; i.e., all Israel.
+In the context of this story, the twelve baskets of excess means there is enough left over for everyone; i.e., all Israel.

 Those who ate were about five thousand men, not counting women and children.

 Since the count of five thousand only included men, the total figure could have been as high as twenty or thirty thousand.
-Some scholars say there were about a half million people in the Holy Land at the time of Jesus; if so, Matthew is demonstrating that Jesus was feeding a substantial percentage of the population.
 The whole idea is to characterize abundance — the abundance of the messianic age.

 Connections and Themes